 - Docosahexaenoic acid (DHA)

 The problem?
 Close to 40% of Canadians do not get the recommended amount of DHA and EPA omega-3 fats.
-Even as a dietitian, I have to be very purposeful in hitting my DHA and EPA targets of approximately 500 mg a day.
+Even as a registered dietitian, I have to be very purposeful in hitting my DHA and EPA targets of approximately 500 mg a day.

 If you live in a land-locked city fresh fish may be hard to get access to.
 This is where omega-3 eggs come in SO handy.
 They’re the easiest and tastiest way to get your omega-3’s every day.